 Impairment may result from NPS activities in managing the park, visitor activities, or activities undertaken by concessioners, contractors, and others operating in the park.
 The NPS threshold for considering whether there could be impairment is based on whether an action would have major (or significant) effects.
 This EA identifies less than major effects for all resource topics.
-Guided by this analysis and the Superintendent's professional judgment, there would be no impairment of park resources and values from implementation of either alternative.
+Guided by this analysis and the Superintendent's professional judgment, there would be no impairment of park resources and values from implementation of any one of these alternatives.